 Back in 2005, CMG Editor Mark Richardson rode his 1984 Suzuki DR600 from Toronto to San Francisco and back.
-The ride out to the west coast is chronicled in his book Zen and Now, but the story of the ride home has never been told – until here, today.
+The ride out to the west coast is chronicled in his book Zen and Now, but the story of the ride home was not told there.

 It’s a strange tale about coincidences, perseverance and one helluva road trip across the lowest and highest roads in North America.
 The bike was an old and uncomfortable motorcycle that threatened to break at any moment, but the 8s held it together, as Mark explains …

 The three-week ride to the Pacific from Toronto took a toll on my old dirt bike.
 The clutch was worn out, the single shock absorber collapsed, the brakes touching steel on steel.
 I spent a week fixing her back into shape, staying with Ted Simon at his house north of San Francisco, before she was finally ready for the road again.
 Not great, but ready, so with a firm handshake of farewell and a head finally clear of cheap California wine, I kicked her into life and headed back east.

 I was looking forward to this ride.
 I came out to the coast as a Pirsig Pilgrim, following the route of Robert Pirsig in Zen and the Art of Motorcycle Maintenance, and it was important to retrace the trail exactly.
 That ride became the basis for my book Zen and Now, in which I stayed at the same places and met some of the same people mentioned in the classic 1974 story.
 On this ride home, however, I was my own boss again and could go wherever I wanted and stay wherever I liked.
 My wife and kids were away and the journey could take six weeks if I felt like it.
 I figured I’d stretch it all out over a month.